11 Kidney Pain Symptoms, Causes, and Treatment Tips

 A kidney infection occurs when bacteria spread from the urinary tract to the kidneys, causing pain and fever.

-Unlike mild urinary infections, a kidney infection (pyelonephritis) often causes stronger symptoms.
 The pain is usually steady and felt in the flank area.
-In addition, the body may show signs of infection such as fever, chills, and fatigue.
-Early treatment with proper medical care can prevent complications and protect kidney function.
+In addition, symptoms like fever, chills, and fatigue are common.
+Early medical treatment helps prevent complications and protects kidney function.

-The area near the lower ribs may feel sore when touched or pressed.
-This tenderness is a typical symptom of kidney inflammation.
+The area near the ribs may feel sore when touched

 Urinary tract infections and blockage can increase pressure in the kidneys and cause pain.

-In men, prostate enlargement can slow urine flow and increase pressure in the urinary system.
+Can slow urine flow and create pressure in the urinary system

 Kidney injury can happen due to accidents, falls, or sports impact affecting the flank area.

-Kidney injury or trauma can cause kidney pain when the kidneys are damaged by a sudden physical impact.
-This may happen during accidents, falls, or contact sports.
-Because the kidneys are located near the back under the rib cage, a strong hit to this area can affect them.
+Kidney injury or trauma can occur when the kidneys are affected by a sudden physical impact, such as accidents, falls, or contact sports.
+Since the kidneys are located near the back under the rib cage, a strong hit to this area can cause damage.

-In some cases, kidney injury may cause visible bruising or discomfort in the side of the body.
-Although mild injuries may heal with rest, serious trauma can lead to internal bleeding or kidney damage.
-Therefore, kidney pain after an accident should always be checked by a doctor.
+In mild cases, the injury may cause discomfort or bruising and improve with rest.
+However, severe trauma can lead to internal bleeding or kidney damage.
+That is why pain in the back or side after an accident should never be ignored.

-Recognizing the signs of kidney injury early helps prevent complications and protects kidney health.
+Recognizing early warning signs helps prevent complications and protects kidney health.

 • Accidents can cause kidney injury